 Just like having too much caffeine, these vitamins made me jittery!
 I became even more nervous and anxious than I had previously been, and I found it very difficult to relax.

-If you’re someone who has experienced TMJ, you may have experienced lockjaw.
-Lockjaw is another word for tetanus, which is the medical name for jaw cramping, muscle spasms, stiffness and trouble swallowing.
+If you’re someone who has experienced TMJ disorder, you may have experienced lockjaw.
+Lockjaw is another word for trismus, which is the medical name for jaw cramping, muscle spasms, stiffness and trouble swallowing.

 Ingrown Hairs in my Armpits